 You can see it here: www.acromedia.com/contact-us.

 The requirement of each field is clear to the visitor before they even start.
-Every field includes a title, an example, and a hint.
-An asterisk * marks whether the field is required or not.
+Every field includes a title, an example, and a hint (if needed).
+An asterisk * marks required fields and even optional fields are identified.

 When you enter into the form (through click OR using your keyboard), the current field highlights with a border colour change.
 Then, the information you enter shows as darker colour text.